kaisermann/svelte-i18n/README.md

 ### Formatting

 The `_`/`format` store is the actual formatter method.
-To use it, it's simple as any other svelte store.
+To use it it's simple as any other svelte store.

 ```html
 <script>